NixOS/nix.dev/source/guides/recipes/nix-recipes.md

 $ rm $HOME/.cache/nix/binary-cache-v*.sqlite*
 ```

-Alternatively, use the `narinfo-cache-negative-ttl` option to reduce the
+In that regard, pass the [`narinfo-cache-negative-ttl`](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-narinfo-cache-negative-ttl) option to the `nix.conf` file to reduce the cache timeout.
-cache timeout.